 33.7563° N, 84.3734° W

 Dr. Martin Luther King Jr. rests on the grounds of the Center for Nonviolent Social Change, founded in his name by his widow Coretta Scott King in 1968.
 After her death in 2006, Mrs. King joined him in a matching sarcophagus.
-The King Center is undergoing renovation in advance of the 50th anniversary of his assassination, so call before you visit.
+The King Center is open 9 to 5, seven days a week, except for major holidays.

 B. Bonaventure Cemetery